Karaborg/My-Docker-Notes/README.md

 > To connect with `sqlcmd`; open a terminal from the container, you can easily open a terminal from containers tab if you installed `Docker Desktop`.
 You can connect by using `sqlcmd --servers=<containerName>`, we used `node1`, `node2` and `node3`.
 Or `sqlcmd --port=<clientPort>`, the client port is `21212` by default.

 The main idea about which port to use is that, if you are connecting the voltdb from **outside** of the container, you should use the exposed ports for your local.
-And if you are connecting from **inside** of the container, you can simple use the default voltdb ports.
+And if you are connecting from **inside** of the container, you can simply use the default voltdb ports.

 > For more info, check out [Docker Hub](https://hub.docker.com/r/voltdb/voltdb-community).
 And [this](https://vimeo.com/378332643) video might help too.

 To start a 1 node VoltDB, use the run command like this: `docker run -d -P -e HOST_COUNT=1 -e HOSTS=node1 --name=node1 --network=voltLocalCluster voltdb/voltdb-community:6.6`, and that is it.

 # Utility Containers
 We already covered how we can set environments and run applications with docker.
-But we can also use docker just to set environmets, such as node.
+But we can also use docker just to set environments, such as Node.

-To give a simple example; if we run node with a `docker run -it -d node`, the node application will run and wait for the input.
+To give a simple example; if we run Node with a `docker run -it -d node`, the node application will run and wait for the input.
 Therefore, while the node application waiting for input, we can run a command without actually attaching the container with the `exec` command:
 ```
 $ docker exec <containerName> <specifiedCommand>
 ```